Why 16 things? Because 42 things would have been far too long.

 1. ACTUAL HITCHHIKING INSPIRED THE SERIES.

-The idea for The Hitchhiker’s Guide to the Galaxy came to Adams as he was drunkenly stargazing in a field in Innsbruck, Austria in 1971.
+The idea for The Hitchhiker’s Guide to the Galaxy came to Douglas Adams—who was born on this day in 1952—as he was drunkenly stargazing in a field in Innsbruck, Austria in 1971.
 According to Neil Gaiman’s Don’t Panic: Douglas Adams and the Hitchhiker’s Guide to the Galaxy, Adams, who was poor at the time, was hitchhiking from London to Istanbul with a stolen copy of Ken Welsh’s Hitch-hiker’s Guide to Europe.
 Adams later wrote to Welsh, “I got frantically depressed in Innsbruck ...
 When the stars came out I thought that someone ought to write a Hitchhiker's Guide to the Galaxy because it looked a lot more attractive out there than it did around me."

 2. INNSBRUCK IS PROUD OF THE PIVOTAL ROLE IT PLAYED.